abdrahmansoltan/Learning-Notes/Interviews/Interview-Questions.md

   - Control overlapping between elements like (dropdown, tooltips, modals, dialogs) where one element needs to be appear on top of another one.

   > Note: Elements inside (flex/grid) containers with `z-index` will not stack above elements outside the container unless the container itself has a `z-index` set.

+- **What is the difference between `float` and `absolute` positioning?**

+  - **Float:**
+    - Used for wrapping text around images or creating multi-column layouts.
+    - Elements are taken out of the normal document flow but still affect surrounding elements.
+    - Can lead to layout issues if not cleared properly.
+  - **Absolute Positioning:**
+    - Positions an element relative to its nearest positioned ancestor (not static).
+    - Takes the element out of the normal document flow, and it does not affect surrounding elements.
+    - Useful for creating overlays, tooltips, and modals.

 - **When to use `clear` in CSS?**